How to add your LinkedIn profile to your resume

 - Paste the URL onto your resume in the contact section

 Our free-to-use resume builder can make you a resume in as little as 5 minutes.
-Just pick the template you want, and our software will format everything for you.
+Pick the template you want, and our software will format everything for you.

 1. Edit your LinkedIn URL

-Before you add your LinkedIn to your resume, edit the URL to make sure it doesn’t have the string of numbers and letters that LinkedIn uses to create a unique link when you make your profile.
-You’ll want to remove them because they make your link:
+Before you add your LinkedIn to your resume, edit the URL so that it’s clearly associated with your name.
+When you first sign up for LinkedIn, your profile URL will include a string of numbers and letters that LinkedIn uses to create a unique link.

 - appear spammy and unprofessional